WiFi Sensor User Guide for use with MQTT

-Once connected to the WiFi Sensor, a NCD browser window will appear on your screen.
-If for some reason this browser window does not appear, open your browser and type the IP address 22.214.171.124 then press enter.
+Once connected to the WiFi Sensor, a NCD browser window will appear.
+If for some reason this browser window does not appear, open a web browser and type the IP address 188.8.131.52 then press enter.

 This browser interface tells the Sensor which WiFi network to connect to for internet access, the network’s password, and all connection information for the MQTT broker.

 Reference the information below to configure the settings on this browser interface and click the Save Settings button.
-Once saved, wait for the light on your Sensor’s WiFi module to turn green and it will close the browser interface for you.
+Once saved, wait for the light on the Sensor’s WiFi module to turn green and it will close the browser interface automatically.

 WiFi Settings -

-Network: Select the SSID that you want this device to connect to.
+Network: Select the SSID that this device should connect to.

 Password: Enter the password for the Network or Hidden Network this device will be connecting to.

-DHCP Enabled: Uncheck this if you wish to manually configure the settings below.
+DHCP Enabled: Uncheck this if only if the settings below need manual configuration.
 Otherwise, move onto Soft AP.

 Default Gateway: If applicable, enter Default Gateway address.